Requirements to Apply

 Standard 7 – GENERAL HEALTH:

 The student must have sufficient physical and mental stamina to perform strenuous workloads for long periods.
 A student who has a disease that poses a risk of eminent or serious harm to the student, other students, faculty, staff, clients, or patients or that prevents the student from safely performing the clinical duties required by the LMU-CVM curriculum will not be admitted or permitted to continue in the program.
-Students with allergies need to be aware that they will have sustained contact with multiple species of animals and the environments in which they are house and treated.
+Students with allergies need to be aware that they will have sustained contact with multiple species of animals and the environments in which they are housed and treated.
 During such contact, the individual must be able to carry out routine medical care on such animals irrespective of physical discomfort resulting from allergic reactions with hair, dander, skin, or bodily fluids.